…it’s the way that you do it.

 Poor technique in terms of your activity levels is a major cause of overuse injuries.
 More specifically doing too much, too soon, too hard for your body is where the problem often lies.
 It refers to doing too much, increasing the amount you are doing too quickly and using too much force when you are doing the activity.
 This is because the body’s tissues need to adapt to the stresses that an activity causes by remodelling and if there is not enough recovery time then over a period of time microtears in the tissues accumulate and lead to an overuse injury.

-Another way of expressing this is that if you increase the duration, frequency or intensity of an activity too quickly then you may become injured.
+Another way of expressing this is to say that if you increase the duration, frequency or intensity of an activity too quickly then you may become injured.
 Another person may not become injured because we all have different bodies and risk factors for injury.
 If you increase more than one of these factors (duration, frequency and intensity) then you are proportionately increasing your risk of injury.

 An increase in any of the above factors can easily happen when you change not just a training or remedial routine but your life routine, e.g.when you move house or to a different job.